ybyzek/theniledev-examples/data-plane/pulumi/README.md

 Duration: 5s
 ```

-Pull up that `websiteUrl` in-browser and you'll find your provided `greeting`
+Pull up that `websiteUrl` in-browser and verify you see the provided `greeting`
-as well as all of your instance details.
+as well as all of the instance details.

 ## Add or Remove Instances ##

 In the [Nile Admin Dashboard](https://nad.thenile.dev/), add one or
-more SkyNet instances to your organization.
+more SkyNet instances to the organization.
 This will trigger events that the
 command receives, and will synchronize accordingly.
-Deleting an instance in your
+Deleting an instance in the
 control plane will result in destruction of the corresponding Pulumi stack.